Equisetum arvense: Horticultural and agricultural

 Equisetum is used in biodynamic farming (preparation BD 508) in particular to reduce the effects of excessive water around plants (such as fungal growth).
 The high silica content of the plant reduces the impact of moisture.

+Traditional medicine

 E. arvense has been used in traditional Austrian herbal medicine internally as tea, or externally as baths or compresses, for treatment of disorders of the skin, locomotor system, kidneys and urinary tract, rheumatism and gout.